entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > Castiello (2018), Character 93; Zhu Y. et al. (2022), Character 446.
 Cui et al. (2023), Character 446.

 > -  **Character 441 in "early gnathostome phylogeny github".**
+>  - This character is present in arthrodires and acanthoracids.

+P. 82.
+>

 **Add those character in "early gnathostome phylogeny github" to unite or distinguish arthrodires and petalichthyids"**

 ##Additionary character##

 A.1.
 Paraorbital plate separating suborbital from orbit: (0) absent; (1) present.